sgtsmall/Pi-Star_switcher/README.md

-1.1.1 28Aug19 - minor script change for setNextion
+1.1.1 28Aug19 - minor script change for setNextion initial testing on Pi-Star 4.1 Beta is all good.
 1.1.0 25Dec18